dharamkumar/100DaysOfML/README.md

 Learning for Today

-  Decided to Start with Python today with DataCamp Tutorial Completed Basic of Python like Variable,Collections etc.
+  Decided to Start with Python today with DataCamp Tutorial Completed Basic of Python like Variable,Operators,Collections,Conditional statements,Loops,Modules etc.